-The OH&S Spill Response Team
+The EHS Spill Response Team

-The OH&S Spill Response Team has been specially trained to handle hazardous chemical spills.
-The OH&S Support Facility Manager will contact the Spill Response Team, which will have full authority over the cleanup operation.
-The OH&S Support Facility Manager or his designee will be responsible for calling any additional personnel needed at the site of the spill.
+The EHS Spill Response Team has been specially trained to handle hazardous chemical spills.
+The EHS Support Facility Manager will contact the Spill Response Team, which will have full authority over the cleanup operation.
+The EHS Support Facility Manager or his designee will be responsible for calling any additional personnel needed at the site of the spill.
 Anyone deliberately hindering the Spill Response Team at the site of a spill is jeopardizing the health and safety of other UAB employees, and will be subject to disciplinary action.

-Call OH&S at (205) 934-2487 or UAB Police at (205) 934-3535 (these apply to all emergencies).
+Call the UAB Police at (205) 934-3535 from an UAB campus landline (these apply to all emergencies).
 Calling 911 from your cell phone, will notify Birmingham Police and delay the response time.